Yasmani Grandal Preview, Player Props: White Sox vs. Rockies

 Yasmani Grandal At The Plate

-- He has gone deep in eight games this year (8.2%), leaving the park in 2.3% of his trips to the plate.
+- He has hit a long ball in 8.2% of his games this season, and 2.3% of his trips to the dish.

+- Grandal has picked up an RBI in 23.5% of his games this year, with two or more RBI in 8.2% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.